Automattic/wp-calypso/packages/composite-checkout/README.md

 An optional boolean prop, `collapsed`, can be used to simplify the output for when the review section is collapsed.

+### PaymentProcessorResponseType

+An enum that holds the values of the [payment processor function return value's `type` property](#payment-methods) (each payment processor function returns a Promise that resolves to `{type: PaymentProcessorResponseType, payload: string | unknown }` where the payload varies based on the response type).

+- `.SUCCESS` (the payload will be an `unknown` object that is the server response).
+- `.REDIRECT` (the payload will be a `string` that is the redirect URL).
+- `.MANUAL` (the payload will be an `unknown` object that is determined by the payment processor function).

 ### SubmitButtonWrapper

 A styled div, controlled by the [theme](#checkoutTheme), that's used as the inner wrapper for the submit button that's rendered by each [CheckoutStepArea](#CheckoutStepArea) component.
 You shouldn't need to use this manually.